 UTM tags are added to the end of the URL, with the following syntax:

-In order to turn on source tracking, you must enable Automatic redirect.
+In order to turn on source tracking for bookings made through your private website, you must enable Automatic redirect.
 ScheduleOnce does not store source tracking information internally, and only facilitates the passing of your UTM tags to a third-party page.

 You must set up your own landing page or custom confirmation page that is configured for use with web analytics.